My kids receive complimentary swim lessons

-I don’t know about you, but I can’t wait to for the school to be over.
-I am ready for the warm sunny days and lots lots LOTS pool time!
-While summer does have its challenges, most of my Midwest friends would agree that we crave vitamin D with every cell of our body by now.
+I don’t know about you, but I can’t wait for school to be over.
+I am ready for the warm sunny days and LOTS of pool time!
+While summer does have its challenges, most of my Midwest friends would agree that we all crave sun!

 However, with a luxury of splashing int he pool comes great responsibility!
 I am talking about pools that we all, parents and adults have to follow.
 While some rules differ (like using a three buckle life vest over the one you got on a good sale), the basic safety rules stay the same across the board, and I can’t think of a better time than now to refresh them in our memory to make sure a perfect lazy summer pool day.

 Before we go over the list, I have to say thank you to Kristi, General Manager of the Goldfish Swim School, Mundelein for sharing this information with us.

 Practice water safety

 Teach your kids to act appropriately in and around the water.
 Teach them to walk – not run — around pools (and be ready to repeat it multiple times a day while you’re in the pool).
 Swim with a buddy and never in the water without getting permission from a grown-up.
 Goldfish Swim School hosts several Water Safety Awareness Weeks throughout the year — attend one to be on top of things (and they know how to keep it fun for the kids)!

 Have a conversation with your child now, so he knows what to do in this situation.
 It is essential not to panic and hold breath.
 Knowing these two fundamental rules and practicing them around the pool will give your child confidence to deal with the waves of the lake or ocean and this also is an integral part of being safe in the water.